-The National Archives also holds many manuscript records compiled in connection with the Primary Valuation including Field Books, House Books, Mill Books, Quarto Books and Tenure Books.
+The National Archives also holds many manuscript records compiled in connection with the Primary Valuation, including Field Books, House Books, Mill Books, Quarto Books and Tenure Books.
 A list of the records arranged by type of book, county, barony and civil parish is available in the Reading Room.
-Some of these books along with detailed guides to the records are available to search online free of charge at www.genealogy.nationalarchives.ie.
+Some of these books, along with detailed guides to the records, are now available to search online free of charge at genealogy.nationalarchives.ie.

-Valuation Office House Book from 1849 for the townland of Monavanshere, Donaghmore, county Cork \rightarrow NAI, OL /5/703
+Caption: A Valuation Office house book dating from 1849 for the townland of Bunkilla, Donaghmore, County Cork →